Positioning, movement and teamwork Positioning, movement and teamwork

 The best position is one from which the referee can make the correct decision.
 All recommendations about positioning must be adjusted using specific information about the teams, the players and events in the match.

 The positions recommended in the graphics are basic guidelines.
-The reference to a “zone” emphasises that a recommended position is an area within which the referee is likely to be most effective.
-The zone may be larger, smaller or differently shaped depending on the exact match circumstances.
+The recommended positions are areas within which the referee is likely to be most effective.
+These areas may be larger, smaller or differently shaped depending on the exact match circumstances.

 The play should be between the referee and the lead AR